Chart Color Schemes

 Woronora Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Woronora Heights, as per the latest Census, consisted of 97.2% houses and 2.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Sydney metro's 55.9% houses and 44.1% other dwellings.
-The home ownership level in Woronora Heights was 41.4%, with the remaining dwellings either mortgaged (54.6%) or rented (4.0%).
-The median monthly mortgage repayment in the area was $2,600, higher than Sydney metro's average of $2,427.
-The median weekly rent figure was recorded at $750, compared to Sydney metro's $470.
-Nationally, Woronora Heights's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Woronora Heights, as per the latest Census, consisted of 97.2% houses and 2.7% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Sydney metropolitan areas which had 55.9% houses and 44.1% other dwellings.
+Home ownership in Woronora Heights was higher at 41.4%, with the remaining dwellings being mortgaged (54.6%) or rented (4.0%).
+The median monthly mortgage repayment in the area stood at $2,600, surpassing Sydney metro's average of $2,427.
+Meanwhile, the median weekly rent figure was recorded as $750, compared to Sydney metro's $470.
+Nationally, Woronora Heights' median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing